m5ghanba/skema/README.md

 - Shallow substrate model (20m) of the Pacific Canadian coast (Haggarty et al., 2020):
   https://osdp-psdo.canada.ca/dp/en/search/metadata/NRCAN-FGP-1-b100cf6c-7818-4748-9960-9eab2aa6a7a0

-If you encounter any issues downloading these files, please don’t hesitate to contact us for assistance.
+If you encounter any issues downloading these files, please don't hesitate to contact us for assistance.

-#### GPU support
+### GPU support

 For GPU users, install CUDA-supported PyTorch that matches your CUDA Toolkit.
 Check your CUDA version with: